-- (1) Dollar ranges are as follows: None; \$1-\$10,000; \$10,001-\$50,000; \$50,001-\$100,000; or over \$100,000. - (2) The dollar range of equity securities beneficially owned is based on the closing price of \$12.20 per share of our common stock on March 1, 2011 on The NASDAQ Global Select Market.

-\ WHAT VOTE IS REQUIRED TO APPROVE THIS PROPOSAL?
+- (1) Dollar ranges are as follows: None; \$1-\$10,000; \$10,001-\$50,000; \$50,001-\$100,000; or over \$100,000. - (2) The dollar range of equity securities beneficially owned is based on the closing price of \$10.22 per share of our common stock on March 14, 2012 on NASDAQ. - WHAT VOTE IS REQUIRED TO APPROVE THIS PROPOSAL?

-The election of Mr. Harris requires the affirmative vote of a plurality of the shares voted.
+The election of each of Messrs.
+Mayer and de Saint Phalle requires the affirmative vote of a plurality of the shares voted.
 For purposes of the vote on this proposal, abstentions and broker non-votes will not be counted as votes cast and will have no effect on the result of the vote, although they will be considered present for the purpose of determining the presence of a quorum.

-\ HOW DO THE DIRECTORS RECOMMEND I VOTE ON THIS PROPOSAL?
+HOW DO THE DIRECTORS RECOMMEND I VOTE ON THIS PROPOSAL?

-THE BOARD, INCLUDING THE INDEPENDENT DIRECTORS, UNANIMOUSLY RECOMMENDS THAT YOU VOTE "FOR" THE NOMINEE.
+THE BOARD, INCLUDING THE INDEPENDENT DIRECTORS, UNANIMOUSLY RECOMMENDS THAT YOU VOTE "FOR" EACH NOMINEE.

-SECOND PROPOSAL: TO AUTHORIZE FLEXIBILITY FOR THE COMPANY, WITH APPROVAL OF THE BOARD OF THE COMPANY, TO SELL OR OTHERWISE ISSUE SHARES OF ITS COMMON STOCK AT A PRICE BELOW THE COMPANY'S THEN CURRENT NET ASSET VALUE PER SHARE IN ONE OR MORE OFFERINGS, SUBJECT TO CERTAIN LIMITATIONS SET FORTH HEREIN.
+SECOND PROPOSAL: TO AUTHORIZE FLEXIBILITY FOR THE COMPANY, WITH APPROVAL OF THE BOARD OF THE COMPANY, TO SELL OR OTHERWISE ISSUE SHARES OF ITS COMMON STOCK (DURING THE NEXT 12 MONTHS) AT A PRICE BELOW THE COMPANY'S THEN CURRENT NET ASSET VALUE PER SHARE IN ONE OR MORE OFFERINGS, SUBJECT TO CERTAIN LIMITATIONS SET FORTH HEREIN (INCLUDING THAT THE CUMULATIVE NUMBER OF SHARES SOLD PURSUANT TO SUCH AUTHORITY DOES NOT EXCEED 25% OF THE COMPANY'S THEN OUTSTANDING COMMON STOCK IMMEDIATELY PRIOR TO EACH SUCH SALE).